 I believe that when as a collective, we are healthy on all levels – mental, physical and spiritual, we will be kinder to ourselves, the people around us and mother earth.

-I am fiercely protective of the people I care about.
-I am constantly seeking knowledge and the truth.
+Hence, I am fiercely protective of the people I love.

-I am a homebody.
-I read a lot.
-I love nature, the mountain, the ocean, funky socks, coffee and unicorn.
+I love nature, the mountain, the ocean, funky socks, and coffee.

 Fun fact: I once officiated a wedding for close friends on a boat.

 I live and work on the unceded territory of the Coast Salish peoples, including the territories of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), Stó:lō and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) Nations.
-Commonly known as Vancouver, British Columbia.